Nathan Chasing Horse lured young girls into a sex cult, authorities say

 The raid came three months after police received a tip that Mr Chasing Horse had been engaged in the trafficking and sexual abuse of girls as young as 13 for several decades.

-Police were reportedly concerned that Mr Chasing Horse had been anticipating the raid, and prepared his wives to take suicide pills of be ready for a shootout, 8NewsNow reported, citing sources.
+Police were reportedly concerned that Mr Chasing Horse had been anticipating the raid, and prepared his wives to be ready for a shootout if they ever tried to “break their family apart,” according to records obtained by the AP.

+If that failed, he had prepared his wives to take suicide pills, according to police.

+The AP reported that police found memory cards with videos of the sexual assaults, firearms, 41 pounds of marijuana and psilocybin mushrooms in the home, according to an arrest report.

 Police allege that Mr Chasing Horse targeted indigenous girls from single parent homes, grooming and sexually abusing them, according to the police search warrant obtained by the AP.